VladimirBessonov/rpc_rabbitmq_sse/readme.md

 Docker containers = good for almost all project sizes Microservices = good for big companies with a lot of code and people Sweetspot = Monolith app and databases in containers

+in my micro example

+front end is served with nginx, nginx forward requests to RabbitMQ Server the client received the sent messages using one direction communication channel (SSE)